pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 The examples shown in this guide are derived from a case study project available on [GitHub](https://github.com/ajsaulsberry/BlipAjax).
 You can download and run the project to see the techniques illustrated here in action and to experiment on your own.

 The case study is a multi-project Visual Studio 2017 solution developed from the default ASP.NET .NET Framework MVC template.
-It uses Entity Framework 6.1 and the repository and Model View ViewModel design patterns.
+It uses Entity Framework 6.1 and the repository and Model View ViewModel (MVVM) design patterns.

 The solution consists of three projects that constitute the different layers of the application: